ACXReader/ACXReader.github.io/_posts/2024-03-21-in-continued-defense-of-non-frequentist.md

 If you land at some specific point, then naming that point isn’t a claim to be a smart expert who has lots of information.
 It’s just weighing the various arguments for and against it happening, and landing at “yeah, seems kind of likely” or “no, this seems crazy”.
 Except instead of using vague words, you use a non-vague system of 100 words which can be easily compared to the points where other people landed.

-Nobody knows anything for sure about human extinction from AI, but some people, like Geoffrey Hinton and Sam Altman, have more information than usual or have thought about it a lot.
+Nobody knows anything for sure about human extinction from AI, but some people, like Yoshua Bengio and Sam Altman, have more information than usual, or have thought about it a lot.
 It seems useful for them to be able to convey the results of their thinking to the rest of us.
 If you ban them from using probability because of some kind of metaphysical objection, you’re just forcing them to to say unclear things like “well, it’s a little likely, but not super likely, but not . . . no! back up!
 More likely than that!”, and confusing everyone for no possible gain.